buggyrace/buggy-race-about/docs/about/design.md

 race server's API.
 That features use of an API key and (if they want) one-time secrets, which explicitly emulates how services like payment gateways operate.

-The buggy racing specfication is deliberately large, and the rules embedded in it are not all tabulated or enumerated.
+The buggy racing specification is deliberately large, and the rules embedded in it are not all tabulated or enumerated.
 At some point every student needs to find where the boundary between specification and implementation lies in the software they write.
 When is data encapsulated in code?
 When is it explicitly